-During the clamping process the IGBT is working in linear mode and generates additional considerable loss.
-Hence, active clamping must not be operated during standard switching to avoid thermal overstress and reduced IGBT lifetime.
+During the clamping process the IGBT is working in a typically not specified linear mode.
+The suitability of the power semiconductor to operate under such linear conditions, the danger of creating oscillations implying additional considerable loss must be considered and verified.
+In any case active clamping must not be operated during standard switching to avoid thermal overstress and reduced IGBT lifetime.